If you are like a lot of people these days, your biggest asset is your property.

 An online estate agent can save you hundreds of pounds.
 But sometimes finding the right one that you can trust can be the most crucial factor.
 Here is a list of some online estate agents that you could consider using.

 So, what is an online estate agent?

 One of the biggest successes has been PurpleBricks whose property sellers now benefit from call centres and online help.
 PurpleBricks also have local property experts available.
-These experts can help you upload the property details, photos, and they can also help conduct viewings.
+These experts can help you upload property details, and photos and they can also help conduct viewings.

 Can you trust online estate agents when selling your Property?

-The main concern with online estate agents is, are they trustworthy?
+The main concern with online estate agents is, whether are they trustworthy.
 Estate agents do not always have the best reputation.
 One survey showed up to 70% of people do not trust estate agents, according to an Ipsos MORI Veracity index.

 Firstly, you should check that the estate agent is a member of one of the two central grievance bodies.
 These bodies will help you if you must pursue a complaint against the agent.
 One of them is the Property Ombudsman, and the other is the Property Redress Scheme.
 These bodies give the seller an extra level of reassurance.